Jarrettgohh/excel_data_automation/README.md

 5. **Python** would *pipe* data back to **Powershell** to open the newly created `.xlsx` file along with all the calculations
 6. The calculated data would then be formatted apprioprately into the new `.xlsx` file created

+# config.json
+1. The configuration of which rows and columns to read from the individual Excel sheets can be changed in the `config.json` file

 -- UNCOMPLETED --

 # Required Python packages